Kaktushose/jda-commands/wiki/docs/localization.md

 annotation.

 ### Via Key
-To state which bundle to use the direct way is to include it in the key following the format `bundle#key`.
+To state which bundle to use the direct way is to include it in the key following the format `bundle$key`.
-For example a message with key `user#not-found` will be searched for in the bundle `user` and the key `not-found`.
+For example a message with key `user$not-found` will be searched for in the bundle `user` and the key `not-found`.

 ### Via Annotation